Parents groan as school owners charge spurious fees

 “The fees I pay as tuition was recently increased.
 The school does that at will, not minding the financial capabilities of parents.’’

-Another parent, Mr. Njoku Ebere, said he had started nursing the idea of removing his children from private to a public school..
+Another parent, Mr Njoku Ebere, said he had started nursing the idea of removing his children from private to public schools.

 Asked why, he noted: “My brother, with the way things are going, if I allow my children to remain in their present school, we may not be able to feed and take care of other necessities.